Keeping Christ in Christmas

 "'Prepare the way of the Lord, make his paths straight...' " Mark 1:3

 Here in America, Christmas is almost over.
-We only have two more days before the radio stations switch to their normal mix and abrubtly stop playing the same five Christmas carols over and over again.
+We only have a few more days before the radio stations switch to their normal mix and abrubtly stop playing the same five Christmas carols over and over again.
 How do you feel about this year's preparations?
 Do you feel ready?
 Do you feel stressed?
 Do you wish it was easier to focus on the reason for the season?

 For me, this year held a lot of firsts - firsts that forced me to reflect on how I celebrate Christmas and why.
 I got married this November, so melding family holiday traditions was the first project we tackled as a married couple.
 It's been a pretty fun process, but also a learning experience.
 Here's lesson #1: You can be the same religion and still experience that religion very differently!